PhlipArima.com

 By Phlip Arima

-once I was hit by a car then taken to the hospital
+Once I was hit by a car and taken to the hospital.

 I've had to fight with drunk ruffians

-The sky is getting dark and the wind picking up
+The sky is getting dark and the wind is picking up.

 I wonder what I can give him